UP/Start Competition 2021 FAQ

 Is there an application fee?
 How long does it take to apply?

 No, there is no fee to apply.
-The application consists of <30 questions to complete and is part of the scoring process by the judges.
+The application consists of approximately 30 questions to complete and a 2 minute video pitch, which are part of the scoring process by the judges.

 Where do I apply?